 - Any author who has entered The Crown may not independently publish any work until after The Crown finalists are announced.
 However, if they are a finalist in the contest, then they may not independently publish any work until after the winners are announced during ACFW-VA’s November 3, 2017 conference.

 - In any category, if fewer than five (5) entries are received, the category will be dissolved and the entrant’s alternate choice category on their submission will be used.
 The author is responsible for choosing the appropriate category for their entry.

 - Previous winning entries of The Crown are not eligible to be entered in this year’s contest.
 Previous finalist (non-winning) entries may be entered again.

 - The manuscript should not contain profanity, graphic sex, gratuitous violence or other objectionable material, and must otherwise conform to generally accepted standards of the CBA.
 The ACFW-VA Conference Board may order the disqualification of submissions not meeting this requirement.

 - Manuscripts are not required to be complete in order to enter, but it is strongly suggested as industry professionals will judge the finalists.

 Entry fee is payable by PayPal and is non-refundable.
 Entry fees are used by the ACFW Virginia chapter to finance the contest, as well as raise funds for local chapter events.
-You may choose to join ACFW-VA, if you are a Virginia resident, at the time of entrance in order to receive the member entry fee rate.
+You may choose to join ACFW VA, if you are a Virginia resident and member of ACFW, at the time of entrance in order to receive the member entry fee rate.